Samsung/ONE/tests/tools/onert_train/README.md

 --learning_rate 0.01 \
 --loss 2 \                  # cateogrical crossentropy
 --loss_reduction_type 1     # sum over batch size
+--trainable_ops_idx 0-30    # indexes of operations which should be trained
 ```

 `onert_train --help` would help you to set each parameter.